Restaurant in Tokyo, Japan

 The space itself reads as intimate rather than grand.
 Tokyo's French restaurants at the ¥¥¥¥ tier tend toward formal dining-room conventions: high ceilings, precise table spacing, a hushed register of service.
 Ne Quittez pas operates on a smaller, quieter scale.
 The room is built for the kind of evening where conversation carries and a single counter or compact seating arrangement keeps the atmosphere personal rather than performative.
 For a couple on a significant occasion or two food-focused friends returning after a first meal, the physical scale works in your favour: you are not dressing the set of an occasion, you are actually having one.

 Chef Toshio Tanabe's biography is unusual enough to be worth knowing, not as biography for its own sake but because it explains why the menu at Ne Quittez pas does not follow predictable French-in-Tokyo logic.
 He was an Olympic gymnast candidate and a professional boxer before committing to French cuisine.
-That trajectory matters: this is someone who spent years in disciplines where physical discipline, focus, and individual expression are the entire point.
+That trajectory matters: this is someone who spent years in disciplines where physical discipline, focus, individual expression are the entire point.
 The cooking reflects that.
 His self-described approach is French cuisine built around seasonal seafood and vegetables, but the details are where the character emerges.
 A soil course on the menu.
 A watermelon prix fixe as a standalone concept.
 Grilled clams that apparently carry a specific story behind them.
 Fish soup with its own narrative context.
 These are not fusion gestures or novelty items; they are the output of someone thinking about what a dish means before deciding what it tastes like.

 For a returning diner, the question of what to prioritise becomes specific.
-The soil course and the watermelon prix fixe are the clearest signals of what makes this restaurant different from other Tokyo French venues, and they are the dishes most worth planning around on a return visit.
+The soil course and the watermelon prix fixe are the clearest signals of what makes this restaurant different from other Tokyo French venues, they are the dishes most worth planning around on a return visit.
 The fish soup and grilled clams represent Tanabe's more personal register within French cooking: not the showpieces, but the things he clearly cares about most.
 Both are worth ordering if available.

-On the question of late-night dining: Ne Quittez pas sits in a category of Tokyo French restaurants that keep their own hours, and without confirmed closing times in our data, the practical note is that you should verify current service hours directly before planning a late arrival.
+On the question of late-night dining: Ne Quittez pas sits in a category of Tokyo French restaurants that keep their own hours, without confirmed closing times in our data, the practical note is that you should verify current service hours directly before planning a late arrival.
 What the venue's positioning and booking difficulty (rated Easy) suggests is that a later sitting is realistic to secure without the advance planning required at, say, Florilège or Château Restaurant Joël Robuchon.
 For Tokyo, where evening schedules run late and a 9pm booking is entirely normal, the easier booking access here is a practical advantage for spontaneous or late-forming plans.
 That said, confirm hours before you go, particularly for later slots.

 The Michelin Plate recognition in 2025 is a trust signal worth calibrating correctly.
 A Plate indicates food worth stopping for: it is not a Star, but it is the Guide's formal marker that a kitchen is cooking at a level above the general standard.
 In Tokyo's French dining context, where the competition is genuinely deep, a 2025 Plate at ¥¥¥ pricing positions Ne Quittez pas as the kind of restaurant where the value case is clear.
 You are paying less than ESqUISSE or the ¥¥¥¥ tier and receiving cooking that a credible third party has formally endorsed.
-The Google rating of 4.4 across 194 reviews supports that picture: a consistent kitchen that does not polarise, with a score that holds across enough reviews to be meaningful.

 For context on how Ne Quittez pas fits within Japan's broader French dining geography: the country has exceptional French cooking far beyond Tokyo.
 HAJIME in Osaka operates at three Michelin Stars. akordu in Nara brings a different French-influenced sensibility.
 Internationally, French kitchens like Les Amis in Singapore and Hotel de Ville Crissier set the global benchmark.
 Ne Quittez pas is not competing at that tier of formal recognition, but it is offering something those restaurants are not: a singular chef's personal vision at a price that does not require a business-trip budget.

-Booking difficulty is rated Easy.
+For anyone building a wider Tokyo itinerary, our full Tokyo restaurants guide, Tokyo bars guide, and Tokyo hotels guide cover the broader picture.
 You do not need months of lead time to secure a table here, which distinguishes it from most of the ¥¥¥¥ French restaurants in Tokyo.
 Reserve in advance for a specific date, but do not be deterred if your window is short.
 Confirm hours directly before booking a late sitting.

 | Venue | Cuisine | Price | Booking Difficulty |